Subway (film): Plot

 The next morning, Fred arranges to see Héléna alone in exchange for the documents.
 Since her husband's associate Jean does not let her meet Fred alone, Héléna requests the help of metro police commissioner Gesberg and his assistant Batman who have tried to catch Jean-Louis for several months.
 After noticing that the flower vendor wears Fred's tuxedo, Gesberg coerces the flower vendor to tell him that Jean-Louis is helping Fred.
 Héléna manages to find Jean-Louis by herself and he brings her to Fred.
 She draws a gun and requests the papers.
-Fred, who seems amused, tells here that he does not have them and gives her incorrect information which she follows.
+Fred, who seems amused, tells her that he does not have them and gives her incorrect information which she follows.
 She later comes back but no longer threatens Fred.
-Instead they spend the night together in the empty metro station with Jean-Louis, the drummer, Big Bill and others, stealing food, playing music, dancing and smoking marihuana.
+Instead they spend the night together in the empty metro station with Jean-Louis, the drummer, Big Bill and others, stealing food, playing music, dancing and smoking marijuana.

-The next morning, her husband shows her a ransom note ostensibly by Fred for 50.0000.000 Francs for the documents and takes her back to their home.
+The next morning, her husband shows her a ransom note ostensibly by Fred for 50.000.000 Francs for the documents and takes her back to their home.
 He also asks Jean to "take care" of Fred.
 At a party later that evening at a magistrate's home, Héléna defiantly insults everyone and leaves.
 She comes back to Gesberg and requests him to bring in Fred before her husband's associates kill him.
 Batman meets Fred by accident but fails to arrest him.
 Gesberg manages to take in Jean-Louis and finds out it was he who wrote the ransom note.

 Fred and the flower vendor successfully rob the money couriers and Fred uses the money to arrange a concert in the metro station with the band that Fred had organized.
 The concert is a success.
 During the concert, Héléna sees Fred and happily runs toward him.
 At the same moment, Jean also sees Fred and shoots him.
 Fred collapses to the floor and a devastated Héléna kisses him when he asks her whether she loves him a little bit.
 She angrily and violently rebukes Jean when he tries to take her back to her husband, while Fred is seen still lying on the floor but happily singing along with the band.